ESTHER-OLA/persnlz-greeting_app/README.md

 Resource 3 - [https://www.theclientside.net/dom/dom-handling-form-submissions/]

-This helped me while I was brainstorming on how use JavaScript Dom manipulation for personalized greeting app accordingly without interruption of other command.
+This helped me while I was brainstorming on how to use JavaScript Dom manipulation for personalized greeting app accordingly without interrupting other command.

 ### Author